Skip to content

 From a depth of 400 meters.

-For heating purposes or for electricity generation.
+For heating purposes or electricity generation.

 Geothermal energy near the surface

-The same heat system, which heats in winter, also can cool the building in summer.
+The same heat system, which heats in winter, can also cool the building in summer.
 The subsoil can thus even be used directly as a source for climatic climates, which saves an upscale cooling production in air-conditioning systems.

 Deep geothermal energy